netwrkr/ensconce/README.rst

 		postgres@localhost$ createdb -O ensconce -E UTF8 ensconce

 3. Adjust your `pg_hba.conf` file to provide access for the new user.
 Again there are lots of ways to do this, some more secure than others.
-   See the `postgresql docs <>`_ for details.
+   See the `postgresql docs <http://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html>`_ for details.
 A simple example might be to add the following line to the top of the access control lines:

 		# TYPE  DATABASE   USER    ADDRESS  METHOD
 		local   ensconce   ensconce         md5

+   In this example, we can also ensure that postgresql is not listening on any network ports (i.e. unix socket only).
+Edit postgresql.conf and check listen_address config parameter.

 Initialize the Crypto
 ---------------------